Isabella Buscemi Flaunts Amazing Figure In Skimpy Bikini For Sizzling New Bang Energy Video

 Her long, highlighted blond hair was parted slightly off-center and was styled straight as it cascaded down her back and over her shoulders.

-Her killer curves seemed to stand out most in the footage as she flaunted her famous figure in a skimpy bathing suit.
+Her killer curves stood out in the footage as she flaunted her famous figure in a skimpy bathing suit.

-The model sported a metallic pink bikini top which featured two thin straps that tied around her neck and back.
+The model sported a metallic pink bikini top that featured two thin straps that tied around her neck and back.
 The garment tightly hugged her assets, while its tiny cups exposed an ample amount of cleavage and a bit underboob.

 She teamed the top with matching bottoms that also showed off her figure.
 The Brazilian-style thong highlighted her curvy hips and bodacious derriere.
 Meanwhile, their high-waisted transparent side-straps drew eyes to her slim core.